 I’m a bit control freaky, and I liked that my baby depends on me for his food.
 But, honestly, we were both ready to be done.
 We introduced solids which he LOVES, and he genuinely seems to prefer the bottle.
 Once we stopped breastfeeding he became a happier baby, and I became a MUCH happier mom.

 There is such stigma around formula, but the truth is that if you can afford it, live in a part of the world with access to clean and safe drinking water, and are down with cleaning and sterilizing bottles, then it’s no big deal.

 The breast is best messaging we’re bombarded with should really be shifted to fed is best in most cases.

 If you were living in sub-Saharan Africa, had to walk several miles to gather enough firewood to start a fire to boil water with, were struggling financially and therefore prone to watering down formula, relied on breastfeeding for pregnancy prevention, etc, etc, etc, then the WHO recommendations of nothing but the breast for six months should absolutely apply.

 That is not my situation, however, and I suspect that if you’re reading this blog post, it isn’t the reality for you either.

 It’s ok to stop breastfeeding just because you don’t like it.
+It’s your body, and you get to decide what to do with it.
 It’s equally ok to nurse your kid well until their toddler years.
 You do what’s right for you and your baby.
-I know that’s what I’m doing.

 I highly recommend that everyone reads Angela Garbes’ incredible article The more I learn about breast milk, the more amazed I am.
 Garbes is also the author of one of my favourite books of 2018, aptly titled Like a Mother.
 I heard her on a podcast recently, and she talked about the pressure women face to breastfeed and how she, who wrote an article about breastmilk that vent viral, was giving her second child formula.
 I found it really freeing to hear that.